OUIsolutions/TomatoTester/internal/readme.md

 # Colors Generation
 The Colors are generated in a procedural way, trying to find pastel colors ,and making the colors became opposite to one to another.

 # Modifing attributes
+If you want to modify atrributes of the procedural genrataion , these can be easly done with